hkaspersen/misc-scripts/README.md

 Rscript mash_screen.R report_dir filter_value organism output_dir
 ```

-- report_dir: Full path to the directory of the mash screen reports
+- **report_dir**: Full path to the directory of the mash screen reports

-- filter_value: A value set for filtering out results below given value,
+- **filter_value**: A value set for filtering out results below given
-based on shared hashes.
+value, based on shared hashes.
 Value between 0-1.

-- organism: name of the organism of interest, for example "escherichia coli".
-Include quotation marks if two
+- **organism**: name of the organism of interest, for example
-words are used.
+"escherichia coli".
+Include quotation marks if two words are used.
 This organism is presumed to be the "wanted" organism in the files.

-- output_dir: The directory where the output files are deposited.
+- **output_dir**: The directory where the output files are deposited.

 Output files:

-- *contaminated_samples_report.txt*: A tab separated text file containing the samples with possible
+- **contaminated_samples_report.txt**: A tab separated text file
-contamination.
-These are filtered out based on the presence of Identity values above 0.95 other than the
+containing the samples with possible contamination.
+These are filtered
+out based on the presence of Identity values above 0.95 other than the
 organism of interest.

-- *full_mash_report.txt*: A tab separated text file containing the mash screen results where shared hashes
+- **full_mash_report.txt**: A tab separated text file containing the
-were 100/1000 or higher.
+mash screen results where shared hashes were 100/1000 or higher.

-- *mash_plot.svg*: A dotplot that visualizes the results from the mash screen analysis.
-A cut-off value for
+- **mash_plot.svg**: A dotplot that visualizes the results from the mash
-the identity value is presented as a horizontal line, where all dots above this line should optimally be of
+screen analysis.
+A cut-off value for the identity value is presented as
+a horizontal line, where all dots above this line should optimally be of
 the organism of interest.
 If not, significant contamination is likely.

 ## Extract gene sequences script